moabid42/S3canner/README.md

 ![smth](./img/newchart.png)

 ## Description
-- We start by setting up our ObjAlert system to analyze various files that are collected and delivered to their S3 bucket.
+- We start by setting up our S3canner system to analyze various files that are collected and delivered to their S3 bucket.
 The files could be of different types such as executable binaries, email attachments, documents, and more.

 - As soon as any file is uploaded to the S3 bucket, it is automatically queued for analysis.
 A dispatching Lambda function runs every minute to group the files into batches and invoke multiple analyzers in parallel.
 Each analyzer scans its designated files using a pre-compiled list of YARA rules.